jakeread/tinynets/embedded/README.md

 // test at higher bitrates?
 // how to do big packet pushing?
 // better app layer - and make sure to clear space?
+ - towards timing measurement

+// status updates & lambda function

+// testing ...
+ - p1 -> hi when rx buffer non-empty
+ - p2 -> hi when packet handler has packet
+ - p3 -> hi when tx buffer non-empty

+# Results

+// do writeup

+In this screenshot, a falling edge on Channel 4 indicates an end of the main while() loop - so intervals between are packet processing and decision making.

+see captures saved ...
+43us processing time, the rest is bitrate

+-> can we push bitrate by improving rx / tx interrupts? eliminate everything, try cranking past brgr 6

 [0:start][1:destination-msb:9][2:hopcount][3:source][4:#bytestotal][byte_5][byte_7]...[byte_n] 0-255 bytes